dzejpi/godot-4-3d-base-project/README.md

 The first parameter is an array of strings — those are separate dialogs that you want to display right after each other.
 This array can contain as many strings as you want.
 The other parameter of the function is `delta`, which should be self-explanatory and takes care of the dialog countdown (the time before another line is displayed automatically).
 If you do not have a delta available in your function, you can use `get_process_delta_time()`.

+## Tooltip

-Another node which you might find helpful is `PlayerTooltip` node which lets you display a tooltip and set the action to dismiss it.
+Another node which you might find helpful is `PlayerTooltip` node, which lets you display a tooltip and set the action to dismiss it.

-You can set a new tooltip with `player_tooltip.display_tooltip("Text to display", true/false)` where `true` or `false` set whether the tooltip is supposed to flash or not.
+You can set a new tooltip with `player_tooltip.display_tooltip("Text to display", true/false)` where `true` or `false` set the tooltip flashing on or off.

 You can set the action with `player_tooltip.set_tooltip_action("action_to_be_performed")` where the action is the input name from the input map.